CondensedMilk7/primordial-soup-static/src/articles/blindingly-bright-side.md

 The philosophical discourse of Aristotle is based on a very particular understanding of truth – the rationally proved ultimate good.
-Lacan claims that morality requires a priori content(?) and to illustrate this, he compares the reasoning of Emmanuel Kant to Marquis de Sade.
+Lacan claims that morality requires a priori belief and to illustrate this, he compares the reasoning of Emmanuel Kant to Marquis de Sade.
 Kant, in Aristotelian fashion, regards the sphere of desires and passions as "pathological" and to overcome it, he offers us rather formal rationality of his Categorical Imperative.
 It is interesting that, according